-- If you are going faster than traffic, you will have to pass other vehicles.
-You have more chances of having a crash if you pass many vehicles. - Going slower than other vehicles or stopping suddenly can be just as bad as speeding.
-The possibility of rear-end collisions is added to the danger of vehicles passing you. - You should be able to identify slower-moving vehicles.
+• If you are going faster than traffic, you will have to pass other vehicles.
+You have more chances of having a crash if you pass many vehicles.

+- Going slower than traffic or stopping suddenly is as dangerous as speeding.
+The risk of rear-end collisions is added to the risk of vehicles passing you. - You should be able to identify slower-moving vehicles.
 Adjust your speed gradually.
 Slowing suddenly is a major cause of traffic crashes. - Remember that you are sharing the road with bicyclists, and that they have as much legal right to be on a public roadway as you.
 All bicycles should be identified as slow-moving traffic and your speed and driving should be adjusted to accommodate them.